GRAINS-Soybeans down on positioning, slower-than-expected US crush pace

 A slower-than-expected August soy crush among National Oilseed Processors Association (NOPA) members weighed on soybean futures, while the lowest soyoil stocks in nearly six years underpinned soyoil futures.

-Chicago Board of Trade November soybeans SX3 were down 13 cents at $13.47-1/2 a bushel by 11:54 a.m.
-CDT (1654 GMT) after hitting overhead technical resistance at its 20- and 50-day moving averages.
-The contract was poised for a 1.1% weekly decline, its third straight.
+Chicago Board of Trade November soybeans SX3 were down 20-1/4 cents at $13.40-1/4 a bushel, ending down 1.7% for the week in its third straight weekly decline.

-CBOT December wheat WZ3 was up 9-1/2 cents at $6.03-1/4 a bushel.
-The contract hit overhead chart resistance at its 20-day moving average but remained poised for a 1.2% weekly advance.
+CBOT December wheat WZ3 was up 10-1/2 cents at $6.04-1/4 a bushel.
+The contract touched a 33-month low on Tuesday but rallied to end the week up 1.4%, its biggest weekly advance in seven weeks.

 (Additional reporting by Peter Hobson in Canberra and Sybille de La Hamaide in Paris; Editing by Sherry Jacob-Phillips, Jane Merriman and Richard Chang)